How to Stop Website Content Scrapers

 A court’s reluctance to award punitive damages should not detract from the importance of pursuing other available remedies against content scrapers and asserting your copyright.
 Your work has value, let us help you protect it.

-If content scraping has happened to you, contact us now for a confidential and complimentary phone appointment to discuss how we can help.
+If you have been a victim of content scraping, contact us now for a confidential and complimentary phone appointment to discuss how we can help.